401 S. Powerline Rd., Deerfield Beach, FL 33442

 Use of the trails requires an annual membership or daily fee.
 Visit the Mountain Bike Trail Fees page for more information.

 Safety Bike Patrol: The park maintains a group of mountain bike volunteers who patrol the trails, offering guidance and assistance to riders when needed.
 Call the park office at 954-357-5100 to find out how to become a patrol member.

-Trail Maintenance Days: Volunteers get together from 8:30 a.m. to noon on the second Saturday of the month to maintain the trails.
+Trail Maintenance Days: Volunteers get together from 8:30 a.m. to noon on the second and fourth Saturday of the month to maintain the trails.
+Food and beverages are provided by Bike America following trail work on maintenance days.
 To volunteer, print the application below and bring it to the park, along with a photo I.D.